 - Only one lie per situation – keep the same one going.

 - Never confess to a lie – otherwise, future lies will be doubted.

 One side effect to consistent lying is potentially believing the lie yourself.
 No matter how many people you convince, you must maintain the real truth in your head.
 Otherwise, you risk the living parallel lives – the lie and the truth.
 Psychologically-damaging lies impact us the most, if we hold onto them, they may slowly eat us up inside – infidelity, secret children, chronic addictions, crimes we committed.

 I’ve often stopped to consider the ease with which lying comes to me.
 I have a relatively strong moral compass so occasionally I think lying engages my flair for the dramatic.
 In my single days, I loved going to a bar and giving a fake name, spending an entire evening spinning a life story.
 Men usually don’t want anything beyond the evening, and I indulged in my share of imaginary thrills as well.

 My lies have mostly been for banal reasons; to save myself or to get more information.
 I typically don’t lie to hurt people, but rather to protect myself.
 My version of biology’s survival of the fittest.

-Sometimes I lie about something I’m not entirely positive about, but become insistent upon it.
+Sometimes I lie about something I’m not entirely positive about but become insistent upon it.
 This happens when I’m seeking validation.
 Yesterday was an example where I lied and felt justified.
-(Read: positive reinforcement to perpetuate lying.)
+(Read: positive reinforcement to perpetuate lies.)
 I engaged in a discussion with a medical professional about pharmaceutical treatment options for a relatively uncommon symptom caused by a common virus.
 The symptoms, the Internet assured me, would most likely go away themselves within two weeks.